firephinx/mklz-fps/README.md

 ## Platform Choice

-Determined for us already by rules of the contest
+The platform has been already been determined for us by the rules of the contest, but we will choose a couple of the programming languages that we will use such as C++, Go, and possibly others depending on how well they are able to support SIMD instructions on Intel's chips.

-If we get to our stretch goal of doing it in CUDA.. the GPU is a good platform because sorting is bandwidth-intensive, something that a GPU provides.
+We may also try getting a version to work on CUDA as stated in our stretch goals because sorting is a bandwidth-intensive problem, and GPUs have much higher bandwidth currently compared to CPUs.

 ## Schedule